jcs-custom/jcs-appimage-installer/High School - STEM-IPA-SCIENCE-students/README.md

 - **No need to replace working hardware simply because it is too old for Windows 11**
 - **No need to manually install dozens of applications one by one**
 - **Use lightweight Linux software to extend the useful life of existing hardware**

-Overview:
-Install Lubuntu OS on your SSD or HDD on your own (go to YouTube search: how to install Lubuntu) after you have SSD/HDD with Lubuntu installed then open firefox browser to download our installer (JCS-High-School-STEM-IPA-SCIENCE-students-installer.AppImage) and double click it to run it.

 ---

 ## JCS - High School STEM /IPA /SCIENCE students installer

-Our installer will automatically check the system and install the required applications only by double click it.

 ### It will install all of these apps at once:

-1. ONLYOFFICE	-Word processing, spreadsheets, presentations and document creation
-2. WPS Office	-Word processing, spreadsheets, presentations and document creation
-3. TextSnatcher	-OCR extracting text from images, photographs and screenshots
-4. GIMP	-Image editing, scientific illustrations and graphics
-5. Krita	-Digital painting, illustration and scientific artwork
-6. OBS Studio	-Screen recording, live streaming and project demonstration
-7. Kdenlive	-Non-linear video editing and science-project video production
-8. LibreWolf	-Privacy-focused web browsing and online research
-9. Google Chrome	-General web browsing, research and web applications
-10. Opera GX	-Web browsing and digital-content activities
-11. GnuCash	-Small-business accounting and bookkeeping
-12. Inkscape	-Vector graphics, diagrams and technical illustrations
-13. Scribus	-Desktop publishing, posters and document layout
-14. Zoom	-Online meetings, classes and collaboration
-15. Microsoft -Teams	Online meetings, classes and collaboration
-16. Telegram	-Messaging, communication and group collaboration
-17. ZapZap	-Whatsapp Chatting and messaging
-18. ClamUI	-Graphical ClamAV malware scanning
-19. draw.io	 -Diagramming tool.
-Create flowcharts, process diagrams
-20. PeaZip	 -archive manager utility
-21. Sticky Note	 -to create flying notes on desktop
-22. kalgebra	-application that replace  graphing calculator
-23. kig	-interactive mathematics software for learning and teaching geometry
-24. GNU Octave	-high level interpreted language, primarily intended for numerical computations
-25. LabPlot	-Scientific plotting, graphing and experimental data analysis
-26. KStars	-Astronomy Software accurate graphical simulation of the night sky, from any location on Earth, at any date and time
-27. Stellarium	-Digital planetarium and night-sky simulation
-28. Logisim	-tool for designing and simulating digital logic circuits
-29. KiCad	-open-source electronics design automation (EDA) suite
-30. FreeCAD	-open-source parametric 3D modeler built to design real-world objects
-31. Kalzium	-a program that shows you the Periodic Table of Elements
-32. Avogadro	-advanced molecular editor designed for cross-platform use in computational chemistry, molecular modeling, bioinformatics, materials science, and related areas
-33. Molsketch	-program for drawing two-dimensional schematic representations of molecules
-34. Marble	-virtual globe and world atlas
-35. Thonny	-simple Python IDE with features useful for learning programming
-36. arduinoide	-open-source electronics prototyping platform based on flexible, easy-to-use hardware and software
-37. Stirling-PDF	-PDF manipulation, conversion, merging, splitting and document processing
+1. ONLYOFFICE  (Word processing, spreadsheets, presentations and document creation)
+2. WPS Office  (Word processing, spreadsheets, presentations and document creation)
+3. TextSnatcher  (OCR extracting text from images, photographs and screenshots)
+4. GIMP  (Image editing, scientific illustrations and graphics)
+5. Krita  (Digital painting, illustration and scientific artwork)
+6. OBS Studio  (Screen recording, live streaming and project demonstration)
+7. Kdenlive  (Non-linear video editing and science-project video production)
+8. LibreWolf  (Privacy-focused web browsing and online research)
+9. Google Chrome  (General web browsing, research and web applications)
+10. Opera GX  (Web browsing and digital-content activities)
+11. GnuCash  (Small-business accounting and bookkeeping)
+12. Inkscape  (Vector graphics, diagrams and technical illustrations)
+13. Scribus  (Desktop publishing, posters and document layout)
+14. Zoom  (Online meetings, classes and collaboration)
+15. Microsoft -Teams  (Online meetings, classes and collaboration)
+16. Telegram  (Messaging, communication and group collaboration)
+17. ZapZap  (Whatsapp Chatting and messaging)
+18. ClamUI  (Graphical ClamAV malware scanning)
+19. draw.io  (Diagramming tool.
+Create flowcharts, process diagrams)
+20. PeaZip  (archive manager utility)
+21. Sticky Note  (to create flying notes on desktop)
+22. kalgebra  (application that replace  graphing calculator)
+23. kig  (interactive mathematics software for learning and teaching geometry)
+24. GNU Octave  (high level interpreted language, primarily intended for numerical computations)
+25. LabPlot  (Scientific plotting, graphing and experimental data analysis)
+26. KStars  (Astronomy Software accurate graphical simulation of the night sky, from any location on Earth, at any date and time)
+27. Stellarium  (Digital planetarium and night-sky simulation)
+28. Logisim  (tool for designing and simulating digital logic circuits)
+29. KiCad  (open-source electronics design automation (EDA) suite)
+30. FreeCAD  (open-source parametric 3D modeler built to design real-world objects)
+31. Kalzium  (a program that shows you the Periodic Table of Elements)
+32. Avogadro  (advanced molecular editor designed for cross-platform use in computational chemistry, molecular modeling, bioinformatics, materials science, and related areas)
+33. Molsketch  (program for drawing two-dimensional schematic representations of molecules)
+34. Marble  (virtual globe and world atlas)
+35. Thonny  (simple Python IDE with features useful for learning programming)
+36. arduinoide  (open-source electronics prototyping platform based on flexible, easy-to-use hardware and software)
+37. Stirling-PDF  (PDF manipulation, conversion, merging, splitting and document processing)

 PLEASE NOTE:
 Before you start:  please make sure you have a  stable internet connections during the installation process.
 It will take  for about 15-20 minutes more & less, depending on your bandwidth, processor and memory."Un-stable internet connection" could ruin the installation process.